-A deficiency in vitamin B9—also called folic acid or folate—can result in hair turning gray sooner than it should.
+A deficiency in vitamin B9—also called folic acid or folate—is associated with hair turning gray sooner than it should.
 B9 is important for the production of methionine, an amino acid that's essential for hair color, and also helps with the production of DNA and RNA.
-Lentils are a terrific source of B9 and chickpeas also contain some of the highest concentrations of B9.
+Lentils are a terrific source of B9, and chickpeas also contain some of the highest concentrations of B9.

 Another Japanese beauty secret is turning to seaweed to help keep hair dark.
-A vegan source of collagen, seaweed helps to naturally boost hair health.
-Some seaweed, as well as other sea plants, are also rich in zinc, vitamins A and C, and beta-carotene, known to stimulate hair growth and production.
+A potential vegan source of collagen, seaweed may help to naturally boost hair health.
+Some seaweed, as well as other sea plants, are also rich in zinc, vitamins A and C, and beta-carotene, all of which are important for healthy hair.